csirac2/snazzer/doc/snazzer-receive.md

     the local measurements file.
 If this bothers you, please report detailed use-cases to the author (patches welcome).

-- 2. document sudo and recommended sudoers files

-    The snazzer project has been written with the assumption that most systems administrators will not want to run remote ssh commands either from or to the root user.
-When a snazzer script requires root privileges and uid 0 is not detected, these commands are prefixed with `sudo`.
-Example sudoers files to restrict which commands are required for sudo operation shall be included at some point.

-- 3. include restricted wrapper script to be used as ssh forced command
+- 2. include restricted wrapper script to be used as ssh forced command

     The snazzer project assumes that systems administrators would prefer to restrict the possible exposure of a dedicated snazzer remote user account, even if sudo